 Clinical signs are dependent on the severity of herniation.
-With small tears or in cats born with a diaphragmatic hernia, there may be no discernable clinical signs.
+With small tears or in cats born with a diaphragmatic hernia, there may be no discernible clinical signs.
 Many pet owners report mild breathing difficulties, especially when the cat is stressed, and periods of mild gastrointestinal upset.
-In severe or acute cases, there is often respiratory distress, an abnormal heart rhythm, muffled heart and lung sounds and other signs of systemic shock.
+In severe or acute cases, there is often respiratory distress, an abnormal heart rhythm, muffled heart and lung sounds, and other signs of systemic shock.
 The abdomen may feel empty when palpated.

 How is a diaphragmatic hernia diagnosed?

-Diagnosis is based on medical history, physical examination findings and radiographs.
+Diagnosis is based on medical history, physical examination findings, and radiographs (X-rays).
 Blood and urine tests may be performed if the patient is showing signs of shock.
 In certain cases, ultrasound or special radiographic dye studies will be required for a definitive diagnosis.

 What is the treatment for diaphragmatic hernia?

 Treatment is first directed at stabilizing the cat if trauma has recently occurred.
-Some patients will require immediate thoracocentesis ( a chest 'tap') to remove any fluid that has accumulated in the chest cavity.
+Some patients will require immediate thoracocentesis (a chest 'tap') to remove any fluid that has accumulated in the chest cavity.
 Once the patient is stable, the hernia must be corrected surgically.
 In congenital forms, surgical intervention as early as possible is important to prevent organ entrapment or scarring between the intestines and the chest cavity.
-Many congenital diaphragmatic hernias are discovered during ovariohysterectomy (spaying) and are corrected at that time.
+Many congenital diaphragmatic hernias are discovered during ovariohysterectomy (spaying) and may be corrected at that time.

 What is the prognosis?

 The prognosis for any patient with diaphragmatic hernia is always initially guarded.
 It improves if the patient has been stabilized and if the heart rhythm is normal.
 After surgery, the risk of a condition called re-expansion pulmonary edema may occur.
-Thus, a guarded prognosis must be given for at least twenty-fours after an apparently successful surgery.
+Therefore, a guarded prognosis must be given for at least twenty-fours after an apparently successful surgery.
 The prognosis for a young kitten with a congenital diaphragmatic hernia is guarded to good, depending on the specific diaphragmatic defect and the abnormalities found during surgical correction.

 If the patient stabilizes with medical treatment, is it possible to avoid surgery?